Turkish lira tumbles after central bank rate cut - ExBulletin

 Turkish lira tumbles after central bank rate cut

-Turkish President Recep Tayyip Erdogan called for a risky economic “experiment” as the central bank cut interest rates for the fourth month in a row despite rising inflation.
+President Recep Tayyip Erdogan announced a 50 percent increase in the country’s minimum wage in a bid to protect the Turkish people from spike in inflation just hours after the country’s central bank cut interest rates for the fourth consecutive month.

-According to official data, the annual inflation rate in November was 21%, but the banks lowered the key rate by 1 percentage point to 14%.
+Erdogan, whose ruling party has suffered erosion of support in the polls amid a sharp drop in the pound and rising cost of living, hailed the increase as a historic wage increase for workers of the country, about 40 percent of whom earn the minimum wage.

+I think this increase demonstrates our determination not to let our workers be crushed by rising prices, the President of Turkey said in a televised statement as he announced that the monthly net salary would drop from TL 2,826 in 2021 to 4 250 TL ($ 274). ) Next year.

-According to data from Refinitiv, the pound hit a record low after Thursday’s decision, plunging 5.2% against the US dollar to 15.595.
+The pound hit a record high after Thursday’s decision, plunging 5.2% to 15.595 against the US dollar, according to data from Refinitiv.

+The fall of the currency caused galloping inflation in a country heavily dependent on energy and imported raw materials.

+Analysts have warned that the sharp increase in the wages of millions of workers, while necessary to help protect them from the rising costs of food and other basic items, would itself be inflationary.

+There is a feedback between inflation and the minimum wage, said Selva Demiralp, professor of economics at Istanbul Koc University.
+As the rate of inflation increases, you have to increase the minimum wage.
+And as the minimum wage goes up, it creates more inflation.

-Erdogan, who denies the established economic legitimacy that high interest rates curb inflation, said the reduction in borrowing costs would lead to increased exports, investment and employment, ultimately stabilizing the currency and reducing inflation.
-Insisted.
+Erdogan, who rejects the established economic orthodoxy that high interest rates curb inflation, argued that reducing the cost of borrowing would lead to increased exports, investment and employment that would eventually stabilize the economy. currency and lower inflation.

+But economists have described Erdogan’s determination to face warnings of high inflation as a risky and unprecedented economic experiment.

-Economists say the president’s plans could lead to uncontrollable price increases, further eroding the standard of living of the population who already suffers from growing poverty.
+They say the president’s plans are likely to lead to uncontrollable price hikes, further eroding the standard of living of a population that already suffers from growing poverty.

+Without the pain and suffering inflicted on 84 million people, it would be a fascinating economic experiment, said Refet Gurkaynak, professor of economics at Ankaras Bilkent University.

-“It shows that economists really have a very good understanding of the basics of monetary policy.
-I knew this would be the result and so.
+This shows that economists actually have a very good understanding of the fundamentals of monetary policy.
+We knew this would be the result and it is.

 Sources